xzyc/clear_markdown/README.md

 # clear_markdown
-an html webpage that can clear markdown words
+an HTML webpage that can clear markdown format